suvendu-kumar/FeatureDice/docs/pages/GettingStarted.rst

 Common samples
 ~~~~~~~~~~~~~~

-Keep only samples (rows) that are common across dataset.
+Keep only samples (rows) that are common across the dataset.
 This is
-important if there is difference in set of samples across datasets.
+important if there is difference in the set of samples across datasets.

 .. code:: python